chipmuenk/pyfixp/README.md

 A Python library for fast fixpoint arithmetics based on `numpy`.

-This library was originally created for the Python Filter Design and Analysis [pyFDA](https://github.org/chipmuenk/pyfda) project but can also be used standalone.
+This library was originally created for the Python Filter Design and Analysis [pyfda](https://github.org/chipmuenk/pyfda) project but can also be used standalone.

+(Re-)quantizers read and write numpy scalars and arrays, allowing easy interfacing to e. g. float stimuli and matplotlib plotting.
+Quantizers are instances of the `Fixed()` class, their quantization and saturation behaviour and the number of integer and fractional bits is controlled with a dictionary.

 Most routines operate on scalars and arrays alike, currently the following operations are supported: